onqtam/headjack/docs/why/SYSTEM.md

 > "We have been reduced to citizens of the state and consumers of the market - we are not participant persons within the culture anymore." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=1237)

+> "Trying to be happy by accumulating possessions is like trying to satisfy hunger by taping sandwiches all over your body." - [George Carlin](https://www.azquotes.com/quote/560826)

+> "The Human Species could have been great but instead we became satisfied with lights on our tennis shoes." - [George Carlin](https://www.azquotes.com/quote/396091)

+> "I do not believe making money in order to consume goods is mankind’s sole purpose on this planet." - [Bill Hicks](https://www.goodreads.com/quotes/11285184-i-do-not-believe-making-money-in-order-to-consume)

+> "They Want You To Be A Docile Apathetic Consumer." - [Bill Hicks](https://www.goodreads.com/quotes/650592-they-want-you-to-be-a-docile-apathetic-consumer)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Opaqueness & Accountability